-They zealously court you, but for no good; yes, they want to exclude you, that you may be zealous for them”

 They zealously court you, but for no good;

 The legalists were zealous.
-Zeal in itself is not good, but zeal for truth is good.
+Zeal in itself is not good, but zeal for the truth is good.
 Their courting the Galatians was unadulterated manipulation.
-They did not seek the good of the Galatians, but their own gain.
+They did not seek the good of the Galatians but their own gain.

 yes, they want to exclude you,

 The word “exclude” means to shut out.
 The legalists wanted to shut the Galatians out of grace.
 They wanted to introduce merit into salvation and sanctification.
-In order to do this, they had to lock out Paul from having any influence on the Galatians.
+To do this, they had to lock out Paul from having any influence on the Galatians.
 The ultimate aim is to get the Galatians to follow them.

 that you may be zealous for them

 Many naive Christians use zeal as their sole criterion for determining whether something is true.
 They figure if a person shows passion about something, then it must be real.
-This may be true sometimes, but there is more than just one reason why people show passion about something.
-To hold to this single criterion for determining truth is to put oneself at great danger of being swayed by something other than truth.
+This may be true sometimes, but there is more than just one reason why people show passion for something.
+To hold to this single criterion for determining truth is to put oneself in great danger of being swayed by something other than the truth.

 The usual method whereby false teachers mislead their followers is to demonstrate great zeal for their subject.
 Most cults display great concern for prospective followers.
 Their true interest is power lust.
 They use religious means to satisfy their hunger for power.
 False teachers will fawn all over people to get their attention.